 Times occur when a patient wishes to file a malpractice suit because an infection happened while they were in the hospital, or they may have unwanted scarring from surgery.
 These types of cases are hard to drill down to Medical Malpractice as there are many factors involved in developing an infection.
 It comes down to how an individual’s body responds to procedures and treatments.
 Unless there is clear proof that hygiene protocols were not followed, or that aftercare protocol was not met, these types of claims are unlikely to be successful.

-A report from Johns Hopkins states that every week in the United States, 20 patients undergo the wrong operation, 20 have the wrong part of their body operated on, and 39 patients have foreign objects left inside them after surgery.
+states that every week in the United States, 20 patients undergo the wrong operation, 20 have the wrong part of their body operated on, and 39 patients have foreign objects left inside them after surgery.
 These are just a few of the approximately 80,000 surgical errors that happened between 1990 and 2010.
 These mistakes only account for just a fraction of the $1.3 billion in medical malpractice suits brought during this 20 year period.

 Legal Definition of Medical Malpractice